CDT Day 128: Cerro Colorado to Mount Taylor – Ice Cold Mesa Camp to Soft As Pine Camp

 Total miles: 2284.7

 Our last ‘coldest night’?
 We will see, but I think it could be hard to beat.
-SpiceRack and I woke up with concerned text messages from our friends who had retreated to Cuba yesterday, wondering if we had made it through the night alright.
-Sure, it was pretty darn cold to start, but the day warmed up quickly as we cruised across an amazingly flat landscape towards Mt.
-Taylor.
+SpiceRack and I woke up with concerned text messages from our friends who had retreated to Cuba yesterday, wondering if we had made it through the night safe and sound.
+It was a pretty darn cold day to start, but it warmed up quickly as we cruised across an amazingly flat landscape towards Mount Taylor.
 We listened to some podcasts, learned about foraging pine nuts from some locals, and enjoyed our nasty trough water.
 The miles and conversation became more difficult around the wrinkled base of the mountain, but when the time to camp cam, Spice and I were feeling strong and united in our lust for Taco Bell.
 Burritos possess a great power.